 Position of close

-- If the market strong closes(either near to the previous day high or near to the previous day low), it is giving the trader a very loud and clear signal that continuation is likely the next day.
+- If the market strong closes(either near to the previous day’s high or near to the previous day’s low), it is giving the trader a very loud and clear signal that continuation is likely the next day.

 - The last hour often tells the truth about how strong a trend truly is.
 Smart money or strong hand shows their hand in the last hour, continuing to mark positions in their favor

 - Neutral CLOSE MEANS.
 Price close middle of the day.
 The previous day was a range day.
-If neutral closing in previous day we expect the price will reverse from either previous day low or previous day high in next day.
-If the trend up then we expect the price will reverse from the previous day low
+If neutral closing on the previous day we expect the price will reverse from either previous day’s low or previous day’s high in the next day.
+If the trend up then we expect the price will reverse from the previous day’s low

 Volume and attempted direction

-- High volume on the closing hours indicates continuation the next morning in the direction of the last half-hour.
+- High volume during the closing hours indicates continuation the next morning in the direction of the last half-hour.

 - If the market makes a trending move in the last hour after a lifeless opening session, be positioned in the direction of that move by the close.
 There are very high odds of an opening gap in your favor the next morning.